-Charlie, an 8 week old Labrador puppy presented with a history of regurgitation and vomiting once he made the change from liquid to solid food intake.
+Charlie, an 8-week-old Labrador puppy was presented to us at West Midlands Referrals with a history of regurgitation and vomiting once he made the change from liquid to solid food intake.

 We passed an endoscope down Charlie’s oesophagus and confirmed megaoesophagus “upstream” of the level of the heart.
 The scope wouldn’t pass further.

-Charlie required close supervision in hospital for a few days post-operatively and he was fed via a gastrostomy feeding tube (a tube that passes directly into his stomach through the left body wall just behind the last left rib).
-He made excellent progress in the early post-operative period.
+Charlie required close supervision in the hospital with us in Burton-Upon-Trent for a few days post-operatively and he was fed via a gastrostomy feeding tube (a tube that passes directly into his stomach through the left body wall just behind the last left rib).
+He made excellent progress in the early postoperative period.
 Once he was stable, he was discharged for his owners to continue with the tube feeding, and for continued antibiotic and analgesic drug administration via the tube.

 Tiny amounts of food were offered by mouth a couple of weeks post-operatively, with the pup restrained in a “head-up” position.
 Sadly there were respiratory complications a few days later and Charlie succumbed to these.
 It was a very sad outcome for what had been a very satisfyingly successful case up to that point.